abrahamdu/abrahamdu.github.io/blog/_posts/2016-09-12-bigdata_terminology.md

 __Cassandra__ - A free and open-source distributed database management system designed to handle large amounts of data across many commodity servers, providing high availability with no single point of failure.
 It offers robust support for clusters spanning multiple datacenters,[1] with asynchronous masterless replication allowing low latency operations for all clients.

+__Chukwa__ - An open source data collection system for monitoring large distributed systems.
+Chukwa is built on top of the Hadoop Distributed File System (HDFS) and Map/Reduce framework and inherits Hadoop’s scalability and robustness.
+Chukwa also includes a ﬂexible and powerful toolkit for displaying, monitoring and analyzing results to make the best use of the collected data.

 __Drill__ - An open-source software framework that supports data-intensive distributed applications for interactive analysis of large-scale datasets.
 It supports a variety of NoSQL databases and file systems, including HBase, MongoDB, MapR-DB, HDFS, MapR-FS, Amazon S3, Azure Blob Storage, Google Cloud Storage, Swift, NAS and local files.
 A single query can join data from multiple datastores.

 __Flink__ - An open source platform for distributed stream and batch data processing.
 The core of it is a streaming dataflow engine that provides data distribution, communication, and fault tolerance for distributed computations over data streams.